nxthxndev/csgo2dump/README.md

 # 🧠 CS2 Dumps | LAST UPDATE : 22/01/2026

 > Complete and regularly updated dumps for **Counter-Strike 2**
-> Everything you need for analysis, research, and development 🛠️

----

-## 📦 Repository Content

-This repository contains **recent CS2 dumps**, including:

-- Classes
-- Structures
-- Interfaces
-- Offsets
-- Netvars
-- Signatures
-- Other useful data

-> Goal: centralize all information useful for working with CS2.

 ---

 ## 🔄 Updates